Join us in Worship

 You are welcome, Friend.

-On the fifth Sunday, we hold a Family Meeting for Worship.
+When there is a fifth Sunday in a given month, we hold a Family Meeting for Worship.
 Children and adults gather and spend 20 minutes in storytelling, 20 minutes in singing, and 20 minutes in silent worship.

 Our life is love, and peace, and tenderness; and bearing one with another, and forgiving one another, and not laying accusations one against another; but praying one for another, and helping one another up with a tender hand